LilioOfficial/Lili-O/README.md

 ```

 ## Roadmap
+- [x] Implement real time diar / ASR pipeline
+- [ ] Implement the Lili model using the Transformer architecture

-- [ ] Implement the turn-taking model using Mili-O
+- [ ] Implement the turn-taking model using Mili-

 ## License and Credits